Posts

 Image

 Ever since I've been using Logic 9 I've been getting "Low Memory Errors" every so often which is pretty typical of Logic 9 so I hear.
 More disturbing though is Logic sometimes gives me an error message saying something like "The document "x" be saved".
 Not too cool if you haven't saved in a while!
 A quick way out of this mess is to get rid of all your melodyne plugins (you can't just bypass them, you have to get rid of them) and save the file as something else.
 This seems to work well.
 I have a feeling it's more a logic problem than Melodyne but hopefully they fix this issue.
 If you're not using Melodyne and you have that problem just get rid of whatever memory hogging plugins you're using, usually big audio sample instrument plugins like the ones that East/West makes.
-Catch me on the sites:
+If you need help with your productions, mixes, or voice-over projects, feel free to reach out!
+Ashton Price www.MorphProductions.com ashton@MorphProduc...

 API 512c Preamp Tips